Skip to main content

 Both DALL-E 3 (through ChatGPT) and Stable Diffusion (through ComfyUI) support these features.
 Midjourney has a "vary region" feature that serves a similar purpose.

-These are incredibly practical for real-world workflows.
+Incredibly practical for real-world workflows.
 A product photographer can use inpainting to swap backgrounds instantly.
-A social media manager can use outpainting to convert a square Instagram post into a landscape YouTube thumbnail without re-shooting.
+Social media manager can use outpainting to convert a square Instagram post into a landscape YouTube thumbnail without re-shooting.
+Once you start using these, you can't go back to the old way of doing things.

 Comparison Table